Concordium/concordium.github.io/source/mainnet/docs/smart-contracts/guides/deploy-module.rst

 ===========

-Make sure that you are :ref:`running a node<run-a-node>` using the latest :ref:`Concordium software<downloads>` and that you have a :ref:`smart-contract module<setup-tools>` ready to be deployed.
+Make sure that you are :ref:`running a node<run-a-node>` using the latest :ref:`Concordium software<downloads>` and that you have a :ref:`smart-contract module<build-contract>` ready to be deployed.

 Since deploying a smart contract module is done in the form of a transaction, you will also need to have ``concordium-client`` setup with an account with